zachvalenta/jvns.ca/content/post/2018-01-26-spy-container.markdown

 ### why didn't rbspy work with containers before?

+First -- programs running in containers are just programs, like any other program!
+You can see them by running `ps`.
+So all of the normal things rbspy does (like reading memory from a process) work just fine with programs running in containers.
+There was just one small gotcha.

 There's a small part at the beginning of the program where it reads 1 or 2 binaries from the program's memory maps (the Ruby binary, and sometimes another dynamically linked library).